 - Am I too old to start learning to drive?

 What age can you start driving in the UK?

 The law says that in order to start learning to drive a car on UK roads, you must be at least 17 years old.
 You can also pass your theory and practical tests as a 17 year old; when you’re successful in both, you’ll be able to get a full car licence and drive solo.

 You can apply for a provisional licence when you’re 15 and 9 months (15 and 3 quarters, in signing-your-drawing terms).
 It seems quite a random age, but it’s because your provisional doesn’t just apply to cars.
-What it also means is that you can apply far enough in advance to get behind the wheel, with a suitable accompanying driver, the moment you turn 17.
+What it also means is that you can apply far enough in advance to get behind the wheel, with a suitable accompanying driver, and following other learner rules, the moment you turn 17.